 Canadian Architecture Students Association is a non-profit organization who is composed of a collection of students across the nation who are committed to being the voice of the architectural student body across Canada.
 This Association, though often besieged by geography, experiment and discover new methods of communication without bounds.
 They...
 More >

-- Bachelor of Arts (Major in Sport & Leisure Management) Degree
+- Bachelor of Arts in Environmental Studies Degree

-- Bachelor of Business Administration in Human Resources Management Degree
+- Bachelor of Arts (Major or Honours in History) Degree